Quinny18/Tinkering-Graphics---Team-3/README.md

 # Tinkering-Graphics---Team-3

 #1 was done by Joe, Callum and Tyler
-#3 was done by Luke and Issac
+#3 was done by Luke and Isaac

 Instructions:
 Python Version 3.7 is required - as well as visual studio 2017